hashicorp/vault/website/source/docs/concepts/ha.html.markdown

 For the request forwarding method, the servers need direct communication with each other.
-In order to perform this securely, the active node also advertises, via the encrypted data store entry, a private key (ECDSA-P521) and a self-signed certificate designated for client and server authentication.
-Each standby uses the private key and certificate to open a TLS 1.2 connection to the active node via the advertised cluster address.
+In order to perform this securely, the active node also advertises, via the encrypted data store entry, a newly-generated private key (ECDSA-P521) and a newly-generated self-signed certificate designated for client and server authentication.
+Each standby uses the private key and certificate to open a mutually-authenticated TLS 1.2 connection to the active node via the advertised cluster address.
 When client requests come in, the requests are serialized, sent over this TLS-protected communication channel, and acted upon by the active node.
 The active node then returns a response to the standby, which sends the response back to the requesting client.

 ## Client Redirection